 Teaching & Curriculum

-Our 21st century curriculum prepares pupils for a world that is changing at a rapid rate.
+Currently our 21st century curriculum prepares pupils for a world that is changing at a rapid rate.
 Pupils acquire skills and ways of thinking that enable them to adapt to advances in technology and an evolving job market.

 In Key Stage 3 (Years 7 to 8) all the National Curriculum subjects are studied in groups set according to ability.
 Some pupils with additional needs are taught in a smaller setting by specialist staff.